 Having a conversion ratio over 5% for one day is a statistical anomaly.
 Sustaining it for the better part of the week means that something strange is going on.

 Could it be fraud?

-I knew that there are people out there buying stuff with stolen credit cards.
+I knew that some stores have a problem where sometimes people will buy stuff with stolen credit cards.
 Hey I've seen Tom Hanks chase DiCaprio in Catch Me If You Can.

 I was aware that a certain percentage of transactions is always fraudulent, but I had always assumed that these transactions would be mixed in with real ones.
 Hundred real orders there, then one fraud case dripping in here.

 Since the level of fraud I had experienced so far was at an acceptable level, I assumed everything is OK.

 What I hadn't expected was having a wave of fraud crash in suddenly with such force.